SummaryRead the full fact sheet

 - people who work with people with developmental disabilities

 - people with developmental disabilities

-- people with liver disease or people who have had a liver transplant or have chronic hepatitis B or hepatitis C
+- people with liver disease or people who have had a liver transplant or have chronic or

 - people who have anal intercourse (including men who have sex with men, and workers in the sex industry)